Kevin Braswell: Coaching career

 On August 3, 2015, Braswell was appointed head coach of the Wellington Saints for the 2016 New Zealand NBL season.
 On April 15, 2016, he came out of retirement for a one-game stint, helping his depleted Saints in a 97–72 loss to the Canterbury Rams.
 He went on to guide the Saints to the championship in his first season as coach.

 In 2017, Braswell guided the Saints to back-to-back titles behind an undefeated 20–0 campaign and New Zealand NBL Coach of the Year honours.
 He returned to Wellington for a third and final season in 2018, leading the Saints to a third straight grand final where they lost to the Southland Sharks.

 On April 16, 2018, Braswell was appointed head coach of the New Zealand Breakers on a three-year deal.
 However, he was released from his contract in June 2019 after completing just one season.

 In May 2020, Braswell was appointed head coach of the Auckland Huskies of the New Zealand NBL.
 He parted ways with the Huskies following the 2020 season.

 On June 25, 2021, Braswell was appointed assistant coach of the Akita Northern Happinets in the Japanese B.League.
+In the 2022–23 season, he served as associate coach and acting head coach of the Happinets.

+On July 4, 2023, Braswell was appointed associate coach of the Utsunomiya Brex for the 2023–24 season.
+He was elevated to head coach of the Utsunomiya Brex for the 2024–25 season.

-Personal
+Personal life and death

-Braswell's immediate family includes his mother, Millicent Boone, and his younger brother, James Boone.
+Braswell's immediate family included his mother, Millicent Boone, and his younger brother, James Boone.

+Braswell underwent emergency heart surgery in Japan on January 17, 2025.
+He remained in a hospital in Utsunomiya, but died on February 24, at the age of 46.